nstanford5/ERC20/ERC20.md

   console.log(`transferFrom complete is ${b}`);
 };
 ```
+Notice these functions are calling our previously defined `assert` functions for verification using the frontend standard library.

 Now for the `a.approve` function.
-Notice these functions are calling our previously defined `assert` functions for verification.
 ###### index.mjs
 ```js
 const approve = async (fromAcc, spenderAcc, amt) => {